 Is FDDI still relevant in modern networks?

-While FDDI is less common today, it remains relevant in specific legacy systems and environments requiring robust fault tolerance and reliability.
+While FDDI is less common today, it remains relevant in specific legacy systems and specialized applications requiring high reliability and long-distance data transmission.

 Can FDDI be integrated with Ethernet networks?

-Yes, FDDI can be integrated with Ethernet networks using appropriate bridging and conversion equipment, though it may not be cost-effective.
+Yes, FDDI can be integrated with Ethernet networks using appropriate bridging devices, allowing for seamless data transfer between different network types.

 What are the main advantages of FDDI over Ethernet?

-FDDI offers superior fault tolerance and reliability due to its dual-ring architecture, making it ideal for critical applications.
+FDDI offers superior reliability due to its dual-ring architecture and supports longer distances, making it ideal for large-scale, high-reliability networks.